Esmae/Benchmarking/index.md

 ## Benchmarking
-### Need to stop the JVM from performing optimizations you don’t want:
+### Need to stop the JVM from performing optimizations you don’t want
 * Don’t write void tests – defend against dead code elimination
 * Can use blackholes instead of returning if would need to return more than one object.
 E.g. blackhole.consume(sum)
 * Don’t use loops
 * Overall class must be marked @State and be public
 * Should close all other applications if possible when running benchmarks as they can take time away from the CPU. *Notice this on my machine, e.g. if I scroll down a web page I notice the throughput score of my benchmarking decrease.*
-* If need to initialize some variables for the benchmarking run, need to put them in internal static state class.
+* If need to initialize some variables for the benchmarking run, need to put them in an internal static state class.
 Don’t use constants as the JVM can optimise this.

   @Param({“5”, “10”})
   public int size

   This will run the benchmarking with size=5, and then size = 10
 * Try to make sure only the objects you need for that run are initialised in the internal class. *I had lots of different benchmarks and wouldn't run all of them at the same time – but realised I was still creating lots of large datasets that wouldn't be used – so split up my internal class into smaller classes.*
-* Can set up run variables such as number of iterations before method in code e.g. @Measurement(iterations = 5)  or on the command line, -i 10
+* Can set up run variables, such as number of iterations, before method in code e.g. @Measurement(iterations = 5)  or on the command line, -i 10
-* Want to run different benchmarks on different forks (default setting anyway) so different tests don’t mix their profilings together which would result in the score being dependent on the order in which the benchmarks are called
+* Want to run different benchmarks on different forks (this is the default setting anyway) so different tests don’t mix their profilings together which would result in the score being dependent on the order in which the benchmarks are called
 * Can change the value of the parameters on the command line as well, e.g. -p size=10,20,30
 * Can have @Setup and @TearDown methods, which are called to setup up the state object before the benchmark and then clean up the state object after the benchmark (Time for this isn’t included)
 * Can specify the benchmarking tests to run on the command line, e.g. by adding com.testjan.projan.MyBenchmarkMult.testRef.
-If there also existed a testRef2, this would also be run etc. *This is the main reason why a lot of my benchmarks are currently commented out – so they're not run. *
+If there also existed a testRef2, this would also be run etc. *This is the main reason why a lot of my benchmarks are currently commented out – so they're not run.*
-* *Usually the benchmarking runs are roughly the same between different builds – though not always close enough so that MyIterator will always (or nearly always) be faster than the original, even with the normalisation I was doing.
-I run a reference benchmark at the start of every build and normalise the data based on the result.
+* Usually the benchmarking runs are roughly the same between different builds – though not always close enough so that MyIterator will always (or nearly always) be faster than the original, even with the normalisation I was doing. *I run a reference benchmark at the start of every build and normalise the data based on the result.
 I didn't do any testing as to whether the normalisation provided a significant improvement or not.*

 ## Travis CI
 ### Configured by adding a file called .travis.yml to the root directory of the repository